pfftdammitchris/noodl-core-docs/docs/plugins/plugins.md

 ## Working with Plugins

-@noodl/core supports custom modules as plugins.
+noodl-core supports custom modules as plugins.

 To create a custom module, extend the abstract `Builder` class.